 Step 4: After erasing the device, click Remove from the account.

-After completing these steps, the iPhone has been removed from its account and the activation lock should have been removed. you can now activate the device.
+After completing these steps, the activation lock should have been removed.
+You can now activate the device with your Apple ID.

 If you are unable to reset your Apple ID password or restore your email address, you can ask Apple to remove the activation lock from your device.